Cathay Pacific 747 photo via Flickr

 Once we boarded, we turned left and headed to our seats, 4A and 4D.

 In business class, instead of being offered a drink of our choice as in first class, there were a few options on a tray, including water, orange juice, champagne, and their signature drink, a Cathay Delight.
 Cathay Delight is a tasty mixture of coconut milk, kiwi juice, milk, and garnished with mint leaves.
 I first had this on the long flight from Chicago, and couldn’t pass it up when it was right there on the tray.

 So tasty I couldn’t get a picture before taking a sip

-Before departure we were offered a selection of newspapers, as well as a menu for lunch and a wine list.
+Before departure flight attendants visited with a selection of newspapers, as well as a menu for lunch and a wine list.

 Welcome on board Cathay Pacific

 Your Business Class menu today offers a choice of carefully selected and prepared seasonal dishes.
 We are delighted to be able to offer youa choice of authentic Chinese Favourites or contemporary international quisine, complemented by a variety of fine wines and beverages.